roykoole/roykoole/README.md

 - 💞️ I’m looking to collaborate on me becoming a god-tier developer.
 - 📫 How to reach me ...
 I'm built different, so you can't reach me all the way up here
 - 👨🏻‍🏫 What I teach : HTML, CSS, JavaScript, PHP, C#, MySQL, SCRUM Workflow
-- 👨🏻‍💻 What I know more than I teach: Linux-ish, Windows Server
+- 👨🏻‍💻 What I know (ish...): Linux-ish, Windows Server

 <!---
 roykoole/roykoole is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.